Low Energy Supergravity Revisited (I): Proof of the existence of new solutions

 Another special solution can be found as follows: suppose that \beqa W_2=0 \ , \eeqa and let the functions $K_0,K_1,K_2$ and $W_1,W_0$ be totally free.
-Then the potential simplifies significantly to, \beqa V=e^{K_2 + \frac1{m_{p\ell}}K_1 + \frac1 {m_{p\ell}^2} K_0} \Big( {\cal D}_{I} W_1 K_2^{IJ^*}{\cal D}_{J^*} \overline{W}_1 -3|W_1|^2 + {\cal O}(\frac 1{m_{p\ell}}) \Big) \ \eeqa and no constraint are needed in order to obtain an acceptable solution.
+Then the potential simplifies significantly to, \beqa V=e^{K_2 + \frac1{m_{p\ell}}K_1 + \frac1 {m_{p\ell}^2} K_0} \Big( {\cal D}_{I} W_1 K_2^{IJ^*}{\cal D}_{J^*} \overline{W}_1 -3|W_1|^2 + {\cal O}(\frac 1{m_{p\ell}}) \Big) \ , \eeqa and no constraint are needed in order to obtain an acceptable solution.
 This second solution was not found in \cite{SW} either.
 If in addition we impose a no-scale-like condition \cite{cfkn,ekn,sm-no-scale,ln}, \beqa {\cal D}_I W_1 K_2^{IJ^*} {\cal D}_{J^*}\overline{W}_1 - 3 |W_1|^2= 0 \ , \eeqa then the potential is naturally at the order $1/m_{p\ell}$.
 Thus when Supergravity is broken the cosmological constant has a $1/m_{p\ell}$ suppression.

-The two new solutions above were obtained simply putting to zero all dangerous terms.
-Probably, as we proceed in the canonical case, solving the tower of differential equations new solutions might be obtained.
-Such study goes beyond the scope of this paper.
+The two new solutions above were obtained by simply putting to zero all dangerous terms.
+Proceeding as in the canonical case by solving the tower of differential equations, we anticipate the occurrence of other new solutions.
+A detailed study goes beyond the scope of this paper.